J.M.S. Baljon |

 Facsimiles of the relevant pages of Baljon's Greek New Testament regarding the PA can be found here: Baljon on the PA < - - click here.

-"The edition of J. M. S. BALJON is in the main an abridgment of Tischendorf's octava maior.
+In Baljon we see a repeat of earlier editors' approach to the textual problem (such as that of Tregelles, Wordsworth, and Tischendorf): He simply presents a recap of the discussions in almost impenetrable Latin as a three-page footnote, then presents the two best attested textual versions of the passage, (1) that of the TR (Traditional Byzantine text), and (2) that of Codex Bezae (4th cent. bilingual MS D/d)."The edition of J. M. S. BALJON is in the main an abridgment of Tischendorf's octava maior.
 He avails himself, however, of later discoveries, such as the Sinai-Syriac Palimpsest for the Gospels, and the Syriac version published by Gwynn for the Apocalypse.
 In Acts, Blass's restoration of the so-called Forma Romana is regularly indicated.
 No other edition, for one thing, shows more conveniently where recent scholars recognize glosses or other interpolations, or propose transpositions or conjectural emendations and such like.
 So far, therefore, it may be commended to those who do not possess an edition with a more copious critical apparatus.
 But even Baljon's New Testament fails to realize the ideal of a practical edition."

 His detailed apparatus for the text itself is however helpful, and represents a clearer but earlier precursor to the apparatus of von Soden (1913), who later extensively collated the Byzantine MSS themselves in this passage. von Soden's apparatus, while providing a more detailed view of the Byzantine text-type, suffers from a complex and cumbersome system of notation which is most difficult to interpret.